TPFMachine Tutorial 1.1¶

 Create Light Curves¶

-.
+To create light curves, we just have to do machine.fit_lightcurves().
 This method will fit a PSF model to all the sources available simultaneously,

 fit a time polynomial to remove velocity aberration from the scene, and will use these two model to obtain the PSF flux.
 Also, the method will